Are you planning on doing some Basic House Wiring? Well, then it might be a good idea to read and follow these 14 DIY home wiring safety tips.

 - Put in a junction box.
 Do you conceal connected wires within a wall?
 You should never splice wires together and conceal them within a wall without a junction box, it`s a fire hazard.
 Do this instead, put in an accessible junction box for the connected wires.

-- Do you got old wires?
+- Do you have old wires?
 Replace them.
 Always replace wires that show signs of deterioration.

 - Take care of fuse and breaker problems.
 Before you replace a fuse or circuit breaker, find the reason for the blow and fix the problem that caused it to blow.